Optimal Sequential Flows: Extensions

-The previous results and algorithms can be adapted to solve a more general problem: the \intro*\msfp.
-In that setting, instead of a single source-target pair $(v_s,v_t)$, the problem comes with a collection $E \subseteq V\times V$ of edges, and one wishes to carry as much flow as possible along those edges.
+Instead of a single source-target pair $(v_s,v_t)$, the problem comes with a collection $E \subseteq V\times V$ of edges, and one wishes to carry as much flow as possible along those edges.

-There is a fairness constraint: the objective is \emph{not} to maximize the total amount of flow through the edges, which would easily be reformulated as an instance of the \sfp.
-Such a reformulation could lead to one of the edges being unused, in the sense where it would carry no flow at all.
+That is, the objective is \emph{not} to maximize the total amount of flow through the edges (this can easily be reformulated as an instance of the \sfp, solutions to which then may lead to one of the edges being unused).
+Instead, we ask to maximize the minimal "global flow" among all given edges.

-Instead, there is a fairness constraint, which is better expressed using a "token flow" $d$ and its associated "global flow" $g(d))$ (cf. Definition~\ref{def:tokenflow}).
-We want the flow $d$ to carry simultaneously many tokens through every edge in $E$, by maximizing the value